CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization: Formative Research Design Challenges

 \section{Formative Research \& Design Challenges}

-Our goal is to build an interactive visual learning tool to help students more easily understand the internal mechanisms of CNN models.
+Our goal is to build an interactive visual learning tool to help students gain understanding of key CNN concepts to design their own models.
 To identify the learning challenges faced by the students, we conducted interviews with deep learning instructors and surveyed past students.

 \textbf{Instructor interviews.} To inform our tool's design, we recruited 4 instructors (2 female, 2 male) who have taught CNNs in a large university.
 We refer to them as T1-T4 throughout our discussion.
-One instructor teaches computer vision, and the other three teach deep learning.
-We interviewed the participants one-on-one in a conference room (3/4) and via a video-conferencing software (1/4); each interview lasted around 30 minutes.
-The interviews were semi-structured.
-An interview guide listing the core questions was prepared.
-During the interviews, we ensured that all questions were addressed while leaving time for asking follow-up questions as interviewees touched on interesting topics.
-We aimed to learn (1) how do instructors teach CNNs in a traditional classroom setting; and (2) what are the key challenges for instructors to teach and for students to learn about CNNs.
+One instructor teaches computer vision, and the others teach deep learning.
+We interviewed them one-on-one in a conference room (3/4) and via a video-conferencing software (1/4); each interview lasted around 30 minutes.
+Through these semi-structured interviews, we learned that (1) instructors currently rely on simple illustrations with toy examples to explain CNN concepts, and an interactive tool like TensorFlow Playground with real image inputs would be highly appreciated; and (2) key challenges exist for instructors teaching and students learning about CNNs, which informed us to design a student survey.

 \textbf{Student survey.} After the interviews, we recruited students from a large university who have previously studied CNNs to fill out an online survey.
 We received 43 responses, and 19 of them (4 female, 15 male) met the criteria.
 Among these 19 participants, 10 were Ph.D. students, 3 were M.S. students, 5 were undergraduates, and 1 was a faculty member.
 We asked participants what were ``the biggest challenges in studying CNNs'' and ``the most helpful features if there was a visualization tool for explaining CNNs to beginners''.
 We provided pre-selected options based on the prior instructor interviews, but participants could write down their own response if it was not included in the options.
 The aggregated results of this survey are shown in \autoref{fig:survey-result}.